Chia-Network/chialisp-web/docs/puzzles/cats.md

   The Truths are:
   * My ID - The ID of the coin
   * My Parent's ID - The ID of the coin's parent
-  * My Full Puzzle Hash - The puzzle hash contained inside the coin
+  * My Full Puzzle Hash - The puzzlehash contained inside the coin
   * My Amount - The value of the coin
-  * My Inner Puzzle Hash - The puzzle hash of the inner puzzle inside this coin's CAT layer
+  * My Inner Puzzle Hash - The puzzlehash of the inner puzzle inside this coin's CAT layer
   * My Lineage Proof - (optional) Proof that the CAT's parent is of the same type as the CAT
   * My TAIL Solution - (optional) A list of parameters passed into the TAIL program
   * My CAT Struct
   * My Coin Info
-  * CAT Mod Hash - The hash of the CAT before anything is curryed
+  * CAT Mod Hash - The hash of the CAT before anything is curried
   * CAT Mod Hash Hash - The hash of the CAT Mod Hash
-  * CAT TAIL Program Hash - The hash of the TAIL program that was curryed into the CAT
+  * CAT TAIL Program Hash - The hash of the TAIL program that was curried into the CAT

 ## Spend Accounting